go101/immutable-value-proposal/README-v9.a.md

 the writer or writable value must be explicitly converted to a reader or read-only value to act as a legal reader argument.
 This will break much user code which contains calls to functions in standard packages, such as `fmt.Print`, for the prototype of the `fmt.Print` function is expected to change to `func(...interface{}:rr)`.

 Solution 1: To avoid such incompatibilities, the prototype of the `fmt.Print` can be changed to `func(...interface{}::q)` instead.
+This solution can only apply to standard packages.
+(Similarly, should the unroled predeclared `nil` be declared with `var::q`?)

 Solution 2: Use `go fix` to fix the calls in user code.